Clontarf, Dublin: Amenities

 Clontarf also reaches into Saint Anne's Park, which it shares with Raheny.
 As well as extensive walks and green areas, the park contains numerous sporting facilities, such as playing pitches and non-sport amenities.
 These include an Arts Centre in the Red Stables, featuring artists' stores and studios, a coffee shop and markets on some weekends, along with a large rose garden which is located alongside the Gaelic Athletic Association pitches.

 Clontarf also has access to the North Bull Island in the area known as Dollymount.
 The island contains the amenity of Dollymount Strand as well as two golf courses.
 The island is also known for its wildlife, and the lagoon and mudflats between the island and the mainland are a favourite spot for birdwatching.

 Clontarf is home to a wide range of businesses, many of which are members of the local Chamber of Commerce.
 There is a supermarket on Vernon Avenue, and there are, for example, a number of public houses, restaurants, convenience stores, bank branches, pharmacies and medical practitioners.
 Dublin Bus has a depot on Clontarf Road, at the corner with Conquer Hill Road.
 It was one of the six original depots of Dublin Bus, upon its creation in February 1987.
+This bus depot was a former tram shed for the Dublin-Dollymount tram route of Dublin United Transport Company.